OrchardCMS/OrchardCore/src/Orchard.Cms.Web/Modules/Orchard.OpenId/README.md

   + JWT: This format uses signed JWT standard tokens (not encrypted).
 It requires the SSL certificate being used is accepted as a trusted certificate by the client.
   + Encrypted: This format uses non standard opaque tokens encrypted by the ASP.NET data protection block.
 + Authority: Orchard url used by orchard to act as an identity server.
-+ Audience: Urls of the resource servers for which the identity server issues valid JWT tokens. (separated by commas)
++ Audience: Urls of the resource servers for which the identity server issues valid JWT tokens.
-+ Certificate Store Location: CurrentUser/LocalMachine
++ Certificate Store Location: CurrentUser/LocalMachine https://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.storelocation(v=vs.110).aspx
-+ Certificate Store Name: AddressBook/AuthRootCertificateAuthority/Disallowed/My/Root/TrustedPeople/TrustedPublisher
++ Certificate Store Name: AddressBook/AuthRootCertificateAuthority/Disallowed/My/Root/TrustedPeople/TrustedPublisher https://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.storename(v=vs.110).aspx
 + Certificate Thumbprint: The thumbprint of the certificate (It is recommended to not use same certificate it is been used for SSL).

 A sample of Open Id Settings recipe step: